Foundation Against Intolerance and Racism: Medical issues

 Dr. Carrie Mendoza leads the medicine chapter of FAIR, and has opposed race-conscious policies in health care, saying they can interfere with doctor-patient relationships.

 In response to the omicron surge in December 2021, the New York State and City health departments issued guidance on the use of COVID-19 drug treatments and therapies that were then in limited supply.
 The state guidance specified "non-white race or Hispanic/Latino ethnicity should be considered a risk factor, as longstanding systemic health and social inequities have contributed to an increased risk of severe illness and death from COVID-19" and the city guidance contained similar language.
 FAIR filed a lawsuit asking the guidance to be blocked, claiming that it discriminated against white people and also members of minority racial and ethnic groups by labeling them as more prone to disease and therefore contributing to stigma and by subjecting them to experimental treatment.
 The National Medical Association, which represents African American physicians, filed an amicus brief strongly supporting the guidance.

 Reception

 The Guardian describes FAIR as having "sprung up to spread the fear of critical race theory far and wide."
-Media Matters for America described the group as "deceptively named" and the San Antonio Current described it as "horribly misnamed".
+Media Matters for America described the group as "deceptively named" and San Antonio Current columnist Kevin Sanchez described it as "horribly misnamed".
 The Washington Post has called FAIR a conservative group.

+Conversely, The New Yorker noted that the group aims to offer a "positive alternative to racial essentialism" by advocating for a "pro-human" culture based on universal equality.
+Former ACLU president Nadine Strossen has similarly praised FAIR as an "important counter to an unfortunate tendency to see the world in binaries," arguing that the organization challenges the reductive framework of viewing people strictly as oppressors or victims.

-Xusana Davis, Vermont's director of racial equity, called FAIR's use of rhetoric around positivity and inclusion a clever “minimization tactic" and stated “they insist on being positive and moving forward as a way to ignore or avoid the acknowledgment of harm and the consequential repair of harm,” she said.
+Xusana Davis, Vermont's director of racial equity, called FAIR's use of rhetoric around positivity and inclusion a clever "minimization tactic" and stated "they insist on being positive and moving forward as a way to ignore or avoid the acknowledgment of harm and the consequential repair of harm."